 7.4.9.1 Introduction

 The <schedule> resource shall represent scheduling information in the context of its parent resource.
 If a <schedule> resource is not present as a child resource then there are no time-constraints on the context of its parent resource.
-An Originator shall have the same access control privileges to the <schedule> resource as it has to its parent resource.

 The detailed <schedule> resource description can be found in clause 9.6.9 of the TS-0001 [6].